-Blundell's is also highly aware of the importance of monitoring and managing pupil's usage of mobile devices in the context of safeguarding.
+Blundell's is also highly aware of the importance of monitoring and managing pupil's usage of mobile devices in the context of safeguarding and our obligations under the Department of Education's 'Filtering and Monitoring Standards'.
 Pupils receive education on staying safe online through the PSHE programme, and 'Acceptable ICT Usage' policies are in place for staff and pupils, which clearly set out rules and expectations in relation to all ICT usage (and which explicitly includes pupils' own mobile devices).
 Pupils are issued and taken through the 'Acceptable Usage Policy' the first time they access the school network.
-Access to the school network is very closely monitored (led by the Director of IT), and sophisticated software is used to both block access to inappropriate sites, and monitor internet usage that is of concern.
+Access to the school network is very closely monitored (led by the Director of IT), and sophisticated software is used to both block access to inappropriate sites and monitor internet usage that is of concern.
 A daily report to this effect is emailed to the Second Master.